Written by Katie Jackson-Griffin, LCPC

 I reach out for help when I need it from friends and from professionals.
-Fortunately, the HAES and intuitive eating communities are continuing to grow with knowledgeable therapists and dietitians.
+Fortunately, the Health at Every Size (HAES) and intuitive eating communities are continuing to grow with knowledgeable therapists and dietitians.
 This journey has helped me incorporate self-love and a non-diet approach to my work as a therapist.
 It has helped me recognize the impact of living in a marginalized body and how I can give this knowledge to my clients.
 Armed with this knowledge, I can guide my clients to re-frame their perception of their bodies and help build their confidence.
 Having this firsthand knowledge of coping with this issue has given me even more compassion and knowledge.

 There is help out there for everyone to start a journey toward self-love and acceptance.
-Just imagine the freedom of not being preoccupied by diet and exercise.
+Just imagine the freedom of not being preoccupied with diet and exercise.
 It is possible to love yourself and your body for all it can do for you.
 I no longer see my body as a problem.
 My body is a gift that I am so grateful for.

 The clinicians and I at Restorative Counseling are here to support you on your journey to self-love and acceptance.
-Contact Restorative Counseling here to learn more about our services and to schedule an appointment.
+Contact Restorative Counseling to learn more about our services and to schedule an appointment.